 Weeds reduce yields by competing for space, light, water, and nutrients, weakening crop stand, and by reducing harvest efficiency.
 Effective weed management involves developing a sound herbicide strategy to control weeds at crucial points throughout the season.
 Pre-emergence herbicides are important for controlling weeds after the seeds germinate, but before they emerge from the soil.
 Pre-emergent herbicides are key to reducing weed pressure and removing competition early in the growing season.
 Isoflex™ active provides both systemic and contact activity, with residual control.
 The herbicide can be applied pre-emergence or early post-emergence, across a wide range of agronomic environments.

-This innovative herbicide has received full registration in Australia, and will be available for the 2021 winter crop season for cereals and rapeseed under the Overwatch® herbicide brand.
+This innovative herbicide is registered in Australia for cereals and rapeseed under the Overwatch® herbicide brand.
 Visit the Overwatch® herbicide website for more information.
 Registration is pending in Argentina and planned in Europe, Latin America and Asia.